fetchai/agents-aea/CONTRIBUTING.md

 * **perf**: A code change that improves performance
 * **refactor**: A code change that neither fixes a bug nor adds a feature
 * **test**: Adding missing tests or correcting existing tests

-## <a name="dev"></a> Development Guide

-### To set up

-First, set up your environment by either using the `develop-image` or by following these steps:

-- Install Python (version `3.8`, `3.9` or `3.10`) and `poetry`.
-Then run:

-      make new-env
-      poetry shell

-- The project uses [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) compiler for message serialization.
-A guide on how to install it is found [here](https://fetchai.github.io/oef-sdk-python/user/install.html#protobuf-compiler).

-### During development

-We have various commands which are helpful during development.

-- For linting and static analysis use:

-      make lint
-      make mypy
-      make pylint
-      make security

-- For checking packages integrity:

-      make package-checks

-- To run tests: `make test`.

-- For testing `aea.{SUBMODULE}` with `tests/test_{TESTMODULE}` use:

-      make dir={SUBMODULE} tdir={TESTMODULE} test-sub

-  e.g.

-      make dir=cli tdir=cli test-sub

-- When making changes to one of the `packages`, then use `python scripts/generate_ipfs_hashes.py` to generate the latest hashes.

-#### Go Development

-- The `fetchai/p2p_libp2p` package is partially developed in Go.

-- To install Go visit the [Golang site](https://golang.org/doc/install).

-- We use [`golines`](https://github.com/segmentio/golines) and [`golangci-lint`](https://golangci-lint.run) for linting.

-- To run tests, use `go test -p 1 -timeout 0 -count 1 -v ./...` from the root directory of the package.
-If you experience installation or build issues run `go clean -modcache`.

 [coc]: https://github.com/fetchai/agents-aea/blob/main/CODE_OF_CONDUCT.md
 [ghdiscussion]: https://github.com/fetchai/agents-aea/discussions